Arts Undergraduate Research Scholarship Application Instructions

 For students who desire to apply for graduation with distinction, applicants must complete the Arts Graduation with Distinction Application Form [pdf] first.

-You must be enrolled in a major in the Arts (Art, AAEP, Dance, Design, History of Art, Theatre or Music) and will be working on the project during the last year of your major program by Autumn semester.
+- You must be enrolled in a major in the Arts (Art, AAEP, Dance, Design, History of Art, Moving-Image Production, Music or Theatre).

 Amount of Award